1. When these terms and conditions apply and who is responsible under them

 a. interfere with or remove a meter or meter reading equipment;

-b. interfere with any other equipment supplied by us or a network company;
+b. interfere with any other equipment supplied by us, a metering equipment provider or a network company;

 c. allow any mortgage, security interest or other charge to be created over a meter or other equipment that we, a network or metering company own, or otherwise interfere with ownership of any of them.